ubinexus/sonic-utilities/doc/Command-Reference.md

   natsyncd                  0
   ```

-Go Back To [Beginning of the document](#) or [Beginning of this section](#warm-restart)
+Go Back To [Beginning of the document](#) or [Beginning of this section](#advanced-restart)

-### Warm Restart Config commands
+### Advanced Restart Config commands

-This sub-section explains the various configuration related to warm restart feature.
+This sub-section explains the various configuration related to advanced restart feature.
 Following parameters can be configured using this command.
 1) bgp_timer
 2) disable
 3) enable